DOXIL® Patient Support

 DOXIL® in combination with bortezomib is indicated for the treatment of patients with multiple myeloma who have not previously received bortezomib and have received at least one prior therapy.

-Cases of oral cancer have been reported in people who had taken DOXIL® for more than one year.
-The oral cancer was diagnosed during treatment and up to 6 years after the last dose.
-Your doctor will examine you at regular times for the signs and symptoms of oral cancer.
+Secondary Oral Neoplasms: Cases of secondary oral cancer have been reported in patients with more than one year's exposure to DOXIL®.
+Cases were diagnosed both during treatment and up to 6 years after the last dose.
+Patients should be examined at regular intervals for the presence of oral ulceration or any oral discomfort that may be indicative of secondary oral cancer.

 Embryofetal Toxicity: Based on animal data, DOXIL® can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women of the potential risk to a fetus.
 Advise females and males of reproductive potential to use effective contraception during and for 6 months after treatment with DOXIL®.

 Most common adverse reactions observed with DOXIL® (>20%) are asthenia, fatigue, fever, anorexia, nausea, vomiting, stomatitis, diarrhea, constipation, hand-foot syndrome, rash, neutropenia, thrombocytopenia, and anemia.